wmcooper2/mario-quiz-game/README.md

 Tested on python 3.9 and macOS (Big Sur).

 ## Operation
+Here is a [YouTube video demo](https://youtu.be/DmhNWh03no8).
+There is no audio in this video, but the actual game has music and sound effects.

 1. Create and run virtual environment:
 ```bash
 python3 -m venv venv